-Apple to unveil new iPhone, iPad and Mac features
+Apple previews iOS 12: Augmented reality, faster performance

 Apple has dealt with a number of scandals over the past year.
 In addition to concerns over iPhone addiction, Apple had to do damage control for secretly slowing down phones with old batteries to prevent them from shutting down.
 It also has issues with the keyboards on its MacBook Pros.

-Cook may address some of these issues in his opening remarks, but he often uses the start of big press events to address topics in the news.
-Although there's no obvious subject for him to dig into, he could mention immigration, gun control, or just wish everyone a happy Pride month.

-The operating systems themselves won't be available to the general public until the Fall, but Apple will likely announce an earlier public beta program for eager iPhone, iPad and Mac users.
-It's also not a full picture of what will eventually come to your devices.
-The company saves a few surprises for its September press event, when it also announces new iPhones.
+The operating systems themselves won't be available to the general public until the Fall, but Apple will likely announced an earlier public beta program for eager iPhone, iPad and Mac users.
+But it's not a full picture of what will eventually come to your devices.
+The company saves a few surprises for its September press event when it also announces new iPhones.

 We're reporting live from the event, updating this article with the latest details and photos as they happen.